ByteWelder/TactilityDocs/docs/versions/main/README.md

 Tactility is an operating system for devices with a SOC from the ESP32 family.

 This website is a programming manual for:
+- Configuring Tactility
 - Developing Tactility itself
-- Developing applications with Tactility SDK (external applications)
-- Developing internal applications
+- App development